NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

 banner:
   title: Case-based ethics for algorithmic fairness nonprofit
   image: images/banner-art.svg
-  content: We work with international experts to give advice on ethical issues in
+  content: We work with international experts to formulate best-practices on ethical
-    data-analyses and algorithmic modelling
+    issues in data-analyses and algorithmic modelling
   button:
     enable: false
     label: Contact Us